ualberta-smr/RefactoringsInMergeCommits/README.md

  After the program has finished running, you can use the Python scripts in the [stats](stats) folder to look at the results.
  - [data_resolver.py](stats/data_resolver.py): This script will print a summary of stats, including total number of merge scenarios, merge scenarios with involved refacotirngs, conflicting regions with involved refactorings, etc.
  - [plotter.py](stats/plotter.py): This script can draw a number of different plots.

+ ## Replicate the SANER 2019 submission
+For our SANER 2019 submission, we used the provided [reposList.txt](reposList.txt) list of repositories.
+More information on how we created this list can be [found here](dataset).